hustf/BitmapMaps.jl/README.md

 Step 11 is currently missing.
 The ancestor packages used LuxorLayout for this, but the svg's from that solution are in practice uneditable.
 Linking bitmaps from 'self-produced' svgs may be a better option overall, especially considering that allows stylesheets and interaction.

-Step 12: Summit identification by name is not currently included.
+## Step 12, summits:

+Summit identification by name is first implemented in v0.0.40.
+Names are fetched via 'Stadnamn.jl' and added as a column to 'summits.csv'.
+A future modfication would include overriding with user defined names in the .ini file, as a dictionary of "utm location" => "users own name".

 Summit prominences are calculated taking boundary conditions between sheets into account.
-But boundary conditions are not available until the neighbour sheet is calculated.
-Hence some summits are appointed lower prominence after some iteration.
-Run the pipeline until "no changes" is reported in 'info' log messages for all sheets.
+Since all boundary conditions are not available until the neighbouring sheets are calculated, this introduces iteration.
+Hence some summits will be appointed a lower prominence after re-running the pipeline.

+☛ Look for [ Info: No changes
+    to determine if more iteration is needed to find exact prominence values for summits.

 Tall power lines are sometimes marked as obscure summits.
-Manually edit the 'Markers.png' file to remove, then re-run the pipeline.
+Version v0.0.40 introduces a configurable filter, 'Markers / Mininum stress level' for filtering out unwanted summits.
+Stress is also reported in 'Summits.csv'.
+If some actual summits are missing, try to set the minimum stress level to 0 and iterate.

 `GeoArrays.jl` has breaking changes in  version 0.9 (we currently pin to 0.8.5).
 Cairo / Pango has long-standing font issues on Windows, we currently pin the version.
 We could use Inkscape, but it seems to be affected as well.